Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Great Middle-Grade Examples:

 The plot will be a 3-act story structure where the main character will need room to fall from grace by really hurting someone, then take the length of the book to struggle to redeem themselves.
 These books are paced slower than chapter books to make room for emotion and mystery.
+(If you’d like some help with your plot, check out this article.)

 Themes normally revolve around middle school or an event that would be traumatizing to an 8-12 year old.

-Although there are no technical language limits, you should still keep your story age appropriate (Especially if you want to be in schools!).
+Although there are no technical language limits, you should still keep your story age-appropriate (Especially if you want to be in schools!).
 Meaning they might want to get their first kiss, but not have sex or could punch someone in the mouth but not use a weapon or get bloody.
 This is PG writing.

 However, humor is perfect here!
 Especially if you can use gross, boy humor.
 Readers will eat it up 😄